 For each major release, the source code must be acquired, the necessary (generally minor) changes made, and the rpms created.
 Then they must be extensively tested and tweaked before they can officially be considered supported.
 In some cases changes to InterWorx itself must be made but at the same time the developers need to make sure that these changes do not break anything on one of the other supported distros because the core InterWorx rpm’s are not distro specific.

 What other distros do you intend to support?

-In the future we intend to expand to Debian-based distribtions as well or even Free-BSD.
 The speed at which we support these Distributions is based on the demand.
 Most major hosting companies seem to prefer RPM-based distributions such as Red Hat EL and CentOS so for now our focus is primarily concerned with those.

 I’m running CentOS, but my rpm’s all say RHEL.
 What’s up?

 CentOS is a clone of RHEL and the two are 100% binary compatible.
 What that means is that RPM’s created for RHEL work on CentOS and vice versa.
 CentOS rpm’s even incorporate the rhel into the filenames.
 Our CentOS rpm repository is actually a symlink to our RHEL repository on the updates server.